SiddharthaBhattacharjee/Git-CheatSheet-App-Android/README.md

 <b>This app is made just for practice and is not intended for any commercial distribution.</b> <br>
 The Cheat Sheet Content is used in compliance with its [Creative Commons Attribution 2.5 Australia License.](https://creativecommons.org/licenses/by/2.5/au/).<br>
 This is a part of [#100DaysOfCode](https://github.com/SiddharthaBhattacharjee/100Days-of-Code).<br>
+(Download Just the Git_Cheatsheet.apk file and install in your android device to try out.)